 Bagdogra to Phuentsholing / Overnight at Phuentsholing

 Arrive at Bagdogra and drive to Phuentsholing.
-Reach the Hotel and go through the day at recreation and take a rest.
+Reach the hotel and spend the day at recreation, and take a rest.

 Day 2: